 . . .

 The first year there were four of us, and this year there will be eight.
-All of us are creative entrepreneurs, who make our living online, and just so happen to enjoy skiing and snowboarding.
-We also have wives who love us and support an event—unoffical, mind you—where men get to “do their thing” in the wild.
+All of us are creative entrepreneurs, who make our living online, and simply enjoy skiing and snowboarding.
+We also have wives who love us and support an event—unoffiical, mind you—where men get to “do their thing” in the wild.

-Next week I will be getting on a plane and flying to Denver, Colorado.
-Once there, I’ll be renting a car and driving up to the mountains of Breckenridge—but I won’t be doing it alone.
+Next week I am getting on a plane and flying to Denver, Colorado.
+Once there, I’ll be renting a car and driving up to the mountains—but I won’t be doing it alone.
 I’ll be doing it with 7 other guys, we call it Brocation.

 We will make jokes, and we will have fun.
 We will laugh at each other when we fall, and we will encourage one another as we help each other back up.
 We will share stories of failure, and stories of success.
 We will be together.